CYME Power Engineering Software and Solutions

 • Gauss-Seidel

-CYMFLOW is the main CYME module for the analysis of industrial and transmission power systems, and it has a seamless interface with other modules such as:
+The program is the main module of the CYME software for the analysis of industrial and transmission power systems, and it has a seamless interface with other modules such as:

-• CYMFAULT to communicate the pre-fault voltage profile, current flows and transformer tap positions, for fault studies taking into account pre-fault system loading
+• Fault Analyses module, for fault studies taking into account pre-fault system loading

-• CYMHARMO to communicate the fundamental frequency voltages and currents for harmonic distortion indices calculations
+• Harmonic Analysis module, for the calculation of the fundamental frequency voltage and current profiles required for harmonic distortion indices calculations

-• CYMSTAB to communicate the initial condition of the system as required for transient stability studies
+• Transient Stability Analysis module, to set the initial condition of the system as required by the network control models for transient stability studies

-• The Motor Starting module to account for system wide voltage drops during motor start
+• Dynamic Motor Starting module, to account for system wide voltage drops during induction and synchronous motor starting studies

 Analytical Capabilities